 Introduction

 The current HDF5 library does not support a single I/O call for multiple datasets.
-Using the proposed new functions, H5Dread_multi() and H5Dwrite_multi(), users will be able to make a single function call to read or write data for multiple datasets.
+Using the proposed new functions, H5Dread_multi() and H5Dwrite_multi(), users will be able to make a single function call to read or write data to multiple datasets.
 The new functions can be used for both independent and collective I/O access.
 Our discussion below will focus on the collective I/O case since only the collective I/O will take the advantage of the new functions.

 Parallel HDF5 (PHDF5) supports both independent and collective dataset access.
-When collective I/O is used, all processes that have opened the dataset may do collective data I/O access by making collective I/O calls (using H5Dread or H5Dwrite) to the dataset with the transfer property set for collective access.
-In many cases, collective dataset access improves I/O performance by many multiples,[1] since only a single I/O access to the disk is needed for the dataset.
+When collective I/O is used, all processes that have opened the dataset may do collective data access by calling H5Dread() or H5Dwrite() on the dataset with the transfer property set for collective access.
+In many cases, collective dataset access using the MPIO VFD improves I/O performance by many multiples,[1] since data can be aggregated by MPI into large contiguous accesses to disk instead of small non-contiguous ones.

 Currently, collective dataset access works on a single dataset.
 For example, if you access five datasets in a file, you will need at least five I/O calls.
 The proposed work is to use collective I/O to perform a single I/O operation for multiple datasets.